-Note: 5 sites are the maximum number a District can add to the Eligibility Worksheet.
-Click on the "add a site (+)" to add additional sites up to the 5 sites that are allowed.
-The Eligibility Worksheet must be completed for each site added.
+Note: A District may include a maximum of five sites on the Eligibility Worksheet.
+To add additional sites, click on the "Add a Site (+)" option, allowing up to the permitted five sites.
+The Eligibility Worksheet must be fully completed for each site included.